 Step 1.
 Generate a client key

 To authenticate with Azure, you must you must register Pendo as an application in your Microsoft Azure Storage account and create a client secret (key) for it.
-To generate this key, navigate to Azure Active Directory and then:
+To generate this key, go to Azure Active Directory and then:

 - Select App registrations under Manage in the left-side menu.